Many beginners are not aware of the many different Doubles Formations you can use to win points in doubles tennis.

 - It is simple to execute and doesn’t require much communication between partners e.g. if the net player gets lobbed, they assume the baseline player will be there to cover it.

 - The baseliner will find it hard to hit winners from the baseline

-- If you are playing against a Both Up Formation then you will struggle to win points as they can hit to the baseliner when they are in a defensive position and then hit to the net player when they have a ball which they can attack
+- If you are playing against a Both Up Formation then you will struggle to win points as they can hit to the baseliner when they are in a defensive position and then hit to the net player when they have a ball that they can attack

 3. Both Up Doubles Formation

-The reason why this formation isn’t popular at the recreational level is that players are afraid that they will be lobbed so they like to always have at least one person on the baseline to cover the lob.
+The reason why this option isn’t popular at the recreational level is that players are afraid that they will be lobbed so they like to always have at least one person on the baseline to cover the lob.